 The eDrive35 and eDrive40 are single-motor RWD variants with 282 hp/295 lb.-ft. and 335 hp/317 lb.-ft. powertrains, respectively.
 The xDrive40 and M50 variants are dual-motor AWD variants sporting 396 hp/443 lb.-ft. and 536 hp/586 lb.-ft. powertrains, respectively.
 It’s likely that some of these would come with improved performance in the new i4 range.

 The eDrive35 variant should have the familiar 67 kWh battery pack that can accept charging at up to 180 kW and the remaining variants should retain the 81.1 kWh battery pack that supports charging at up to 200 kW.
 Both units may have a 10-80% DC fast-charging time of approximately 30 minutes.
 As for AC charging, the peak input could be double that of the outgoing model – 22 kW, leading to a reduced time of around 4 hours.
-While the current i4 can travel up to 301 miles on a full charge, the new model may have a maximum range of around 315 miles.
+While the current i4 can travel up to 307 miles on a full charge, the new model may have a maximum range of around 315 miles.

 Price & Release Date

-For the U.S. market, we’re anticipating that the restyled electric sedan will be released as the 2025 BMW i4 during the second half of next year.
+For the U.S. market, we’re anticipating that the restyled electric sedan will be released as the 2025 BMW i4 during the second half of this year.
 It will compete with the updated versions of the Polestar 2 and the Tesla Model 3 as well as the upcoming Mercedes CLA Electric, which is expected to debut in late 2024.
 Prices could start at around USD 53,000.

 TopElectricSUV says